Kinetic Theory of Gases MCQ

 Option a – 120 J

-The number of molecules in a gram molecule of a gas is called
+The total number of molecules in one gram-mole of gas is referred to as

 (B) 1 : 8